F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ## Overview

-NextGenRoute Controller uses extenedConfigMap for extending the native resources (routes/ingress).
+NextGenRoute Controller uses extendedConfigMap for extending the native resources (routes/ingress).
 Routes are extended using ConfigMap in this preview release.
 It also adds support for multi-partition and policy CR.

 ## Multiple VIP and Partition support for routes

-* Current CIS implementation creates a single VIP and partition for all the routes configured.This is implemented to add support for creating multiple VIP in bigip mapping to route groups created per namespace/namespaceLabel.
+* Current CIS implementation creates a single VIP and partition for all the routes configured.
+This is implemented to add support for creating multiple VIP in BIG-IP mapping to route groups created per namespace/namespaceLabel.
 * All the routes in the namespace/namespaceLabel are treated as part of one routegroup in this preview release.
-* One virtual server(VIP) is created for each routegroup and maps to each tenant on BIGIP
+* One virtual server(VIP) is created for each routegroup and maps to each tenant on BIG-IP.
-* CIS processes mutliple tenant information and still sends the single unified declaration to bigip to avoid multiple posts to BIGIP.
+* CIS processes multiple tenant information and still sends the single unified declaration to BIG-IP to avoid multiple posts to BIG-IP.

   **Note**: AS3 post call is formed as mgmt/shared/appsvcs/declare/tenant1,tenant2.